-John List appeared to be the perfect son, husband and father.
+John List appeared to be the perfect son, husband, and father.
 He worked hard as an accountant to provide for his family.
-The mansion he inhabited with his mother, wife and three children had 18 rooms.
-The opulent home in Westfield, New Jersey, had a ballroom and marble fireplaces.
+The mansion he inhabited with his mother, wife and three children had 18 rooms, a ballroom, and marble fireplaces.

 Soon though, a series of unfortunate events would change the Lists forever.

 In 1971, John List lost his job at the bank at age 46.
 Subsequent jobs didn’t pan out.
 Rather than tell his family about the loss of income, he spent his days at the train station pondering what to do.
 List said he would read, take naps and try to find a solution to his financial mess.

 The solution he came to was the murder of his mother, wife, and children.